Modric wins 1st Ballon d’Or to end Messi and Ronaldo’s reign

 Ronaldo also won the Champions League last season with Modric, before leaving to join Juventus.
 He scored a hat trick against Spain at the World Cup but he failed to make an impression when Portugal lost to Uruguay in the round of 16.

 Mbappe and Griezmann scored in the 4-2 World Cup final win against Croatia.
-Mbappe won the domestic treble with PSG, while Griezmann scored twice for Atletico Madrid in the Europa League final win against Marseille.
+Mbappe earned a domestic treble with Paris Saint-Germain.
+Griezmann also scored twice for Atletico Madrid in the Europa League final win against Marseille.

 France coach Didier Deschamps said a France player should have won the award.